rntz/rotten/README.md

     VM loading {read,write}-file extensions
     ROTTEN> (compile-exp '(+ 2 3))
     ((get-global +) (push 2) (push 3) (call 2))
-    ROTTEN> (compile-program
-              '((def x 0)
+    ROTTEN> (compile-program '((def x 0)
                                x))
     ((push 0) (set-global x) (pop) (get-global x))

 With this, we can compile files at the REPL:

     ROTTEN> (def compiled (compile-program (read-file "compile.rot")))
     [... output omitted ...]
-    ROTTEN> (write-file "new-compile.rotc" compiled)
+    ROTTEN> (write-file "new.rotc" compiled)
     #<void>

 We just compiled our compiler!
-We can give `repl.rkt` an argument to tell it what compiled compiler to boot up from:
+We can give `repl.rkt` an argument to force it to load our newly compiled compiler image:

-    ROTTEN> ^D
-    ~/rotten$ racket repl.rkt new-compile.rotc
+    ~/rotten$ racket repl.rkt new.rotc
     VM rebooting
-    VM loading new-compile.rotc
+    VM loading new.rotc
     VM loading {read,write}-file extensions
     ROTTEN>

 To double-check our new compiler's integrity, we compare it with our previous
 compiler:

-    ~/rotten$ diff -s compile.rotc new-compile.rotc
+    ~/rotten$ diff -s compile.rotc new.rotc
-    Files compile.rotc and new-compile.rotc are identical
+    Files compile.rotc and new.rotc are identical

 Our compiler produced an exact copy of itself!

 Now, remember `evil.rot`?
 It contains an evil compiler that, if we use it to compile `compile.rot`, produces a compiler infected with a self-propagating virus.
 Let's try it!

-    # compile the evil compiler
+First, we compile the evil compiler:

+    ~/rotten$ racket repl.rkt
     ROTTEN> (write-file "evil.rotc" (compile-program (read-file "evil.rot")))

-    # run the evil compiler
+Now, we use the evil compiler to compile `compile.rot` into `infected.rotc`:

     ~/rotten$ racket repl.rkt evil.rotc
     ROTTEN> (write-file "infected.rotc" (compile-program (read-file "compile.rot")))

-    # run the virus-infected compiler, observe it is buggy
+Finally, we run the infected compiler, and observe it is buggy:

     ~/rotten$ racket repl.rkt infected.rotc
     ROTTEN> rotten
     "YOUR COMPILER HAS A VIRUS!!1!eleventyone"

+Observe that the bug persists even over a recompile:

+    ~/rotten$ racket repl.rkt infected.rotc
     ROTTEN> (write-file "infected-2.rotc" (compile-program (read-file "compile.rot")))

-    # observe that the bug persists even over a recompile
+    ROTTEN> ^D
     ~/rotten$ racket repl.rkt infected-2.rotc
     ROTTEN> rotten
     "YOUR COMPILER HAS A VIRUS!!1!eleventyone"

-    # In fact, our infected compiler has *also* produced an exact copy of itself!
-    # But of course, our safe compiler and our infected compiler differ.
+In fact, our infected compiler has *also* produced an exact copy of itself!
+But of course, our safe compiler and our infected compiler differ:

     ~/racket$ diff -s infected.rotc infected-2.rotc
     Files infected.rotc and infected-2.rotc are identical
     ~/racket$ diff -q compile.rotc infected.rotc